 What is a credit score?

 Your credit score is calculated based on the information in your credit report.
 This report shows a detailed record of your history as a borrower and includes information such as how much you have borrowed in the past and whether you have paid the money back on time, as well as the details of any credit card or loan applications you’ve made recently.

 Your individual credit score will usually sit somewhere on a scale of zero to 1,000 or zero to 1,200, depending on which credit reporting agency you go through.
 In Australia, there are three main credit reporting agencies: Equifax, Experian and Illion.

-Because each agency uses different credit score ranges to categorise consumers’ scores – as well as different ways of calculating the scores – what constitutes a ‘good’ credit score will really depend on which agency you’re asking.
-However, generally a higher credit score is considered better because it indicates a more reliable borrowing track record, and as a result, a lower credit risk.
+Because each agency uses different credit score ranges to categorise consumers’ scores – as well as having different ways of calculating the scores – what constitutes a ‘good’ credit score will really depend on which agency you’re asking.
+Generally, however, a higher credit score is considered better because it indicates a more reliable borrowing track record, and as a result, a lower credit risk.

 What is a good credit score?

 A good credit score may mean lenders are more likely to approve your application for credit or a loan compared to if you had an average or below average score.
 In some cases, it may also have a positive impact on how much they will lend you, the interest rate they charge and other credit or loan terms.

 Looking at Equifax credit scores, a score between 666 to 755 is considered ‘good’, a score between 756 to 840 is ‘very good’, and if your score is above 841 it’s viewed as ‘excellent’.